Alpintrek Lake Garda hiking trekking

 Welcome to the via ferrata trips in the Brenta Dolomites Italy !!!

 The variety of colors, the shapes of the limestone rocks and walls are unique in the world.
 Pinnacles and amazing walls alternate with colorful green valleys full of forests, meadows, torrents and canyons with huge waterfalls.
 The dense presence of mountain lodges in the central part of the Brenta Dolomites (one every 2/3 hours hiking) does not disturb the environment.
 The Northern part of the Brenta Dolomites is wilder and has many "malghe" (shelters for the cows).
 The number of alpinists of the Brenta Dolomites Italy has decreased in the last years: the alpinists or rock climbers now prefer the more comfortable crags in the valleys, and the tourists prefer a short hike to the first lodge other than an trekking adventure on the difficult paths in the Brenta Dolomites Group.
 Who remains on the Brenta walls are only the lovers of via ferrata because here is their Kingdom.
 The layer conformation of the rocks in the Brenta Dolomites permits the access to the many ledges they cut the big walls transversely.
-On these ledges run the via ferrata delle Bocchette, from one pass to another and from lodge to lodge, across the entire Brenta Dolomites Group.
+On these ledges run the via ferrata delle Bocchette, from one pass to another and from hut to hut, across the entire Brenta Dolomites Group.

 Via ferrata "Castiglioni" in the Brenta Dolomites Italy steep, exposed, and ... fantastic